Animal Reproductive Strategies

 Animal mating systems

-Three general mating systems, all involving innate and evolutionarily selected (as opposed to learned) behaviors, are seen in animal populations: monogamouspolygamous, and promiscuous.
+Sexually reproducing animals can be categorized by mating system, which is a general way of describing how males and females pair when mating.
+Mating systems are influenced by evolutionary history and environmental/ecological factors, and they in turn influence selection for different types of traits and behaviors in the species.
+There are three general mating systems, all involving innate and evolutionarily selected (as opposed to learned) behaviors, seen in animal populations: monogamouspolygamous, and promiscuous.
 The polygamous system includes two sub-types: polgynous and polyandrous systems.

-In monogamous systems, one male and one female are paired for at least one breeding season.
-In some animals, such as the prairie vole, these associations can last much longer, even a lifetime.
+Monogamy: In monogamous systems, one male and one female are paired for at least one breeding season.
+In some animals, such as the prairie vole, these associations can last beyond one breeding season and even as long as the breeding pair’s lifetimes.
 While there are many non-mutually exclusive hypotheses to explain selection for monogamous mating systems, one prominent explanation is the “male-assistance hypothesis,” where males that remain with a female to help guard and rear their young will have more and healthier offspring.
 The male-assistance hypothesis is supported by the observation that many monogamous species live in environments with widely scattered resources, meaning that it takes the effort of more than one adult to forage for enough resources to rear the young.

 Prairie vole.
 Image credit: By United States National Park Service – Tallgrass Prairie National Preserve, Public Domain, https://commons.wikimedia.org/w/index.php?curid=3260038